Language training leave

-Mercedes, 45, has worked in a medical centre as a self-employed Doctor for 6 months.
-Of Spanish nationality, she plans to register on an intensive course with a State-managed institution in order to improve her command of the Luxemburgish language.
+Mercedes, 45, has worked in a medical centre as a self-employed doctor for 6 months.
+Of Spanish nationality, she plans to register for an intensive course with a State-managed institution in order to improve her command of Luxembourgish.

 Donald, 39 and American, has worked for 10 years with an American company based in Luxembourg.
 As he also lives in Luxembourg, he would like to obtain Luxembourg nationality.

-His boss supports the process and accepts his request.
-After passing his exam, he will claim reimbursement of his registration fees for the oral examination in the Luxemburgish language from the Ministry of Justice (Ministère de la Justice).
+His boss supports the process and accepts his application.
+After passing his exam, he will claim reimbursement of the registration fees for the oral examination in the Luxembourgish language from the Ministry of Justice.

 03 Eligible training

 Eligible training in Luxembourgish can be delivered in Luxembourg or abroad, by: